-DPhil MEng RAC (US) PGCert IP FRSA
+DPhil MEng RAC (US) PGCert IP FRSA FRSB

 Senior Research Fellow in Healthcare Translation

-David completed his undergraduate studies in Biochemical Engineering at University College London with First Class Honours (Prof Chris Mason and Dr Ivan Wall), his Masters jointly at the Harvard Stem Cell Institute and Harvard Business School (Mr Brock Reeve and Prof William Sahlman), and his DPhil (PhD) in the risk:benefit appraisal of healthcare innovations at the University of Oxford (Worcester College, Prof Sir John Bell and Prof Andrew Carr).
-Post-Doctoral experience includes tenure as the Cooksey-Botnar-Saïd Fellow, the first joint post between the University of Oxford’s Medical Sciences Division and Saïd Business School.
-David holds the Regulatory Affairs Certificate (RAC, US) and a Post Graduate Diploma in Intellectual Property (PGCert IP).
+David completed his undergraduate studies in Biochemical Engineering at University College London with First Class Honours (Prof Chris Mason and Dr Ivan Wall), Masters jointly at the Harvard Stem Cell Institute and Harvard Business School (Mr Brock Reeve and Prof William Sahlman), and DPhil (PhD) in the risk:benefit appraisal of healthcare innovations at the University of Oxford (Worcester College – Profs Sir John Bell and Andrew Carr).
+His post-doctoral experience includes the role of Cooksey-Botnar-Saïd Fellow, the first joint post between the University of Oxford’s Medical Sciences Division and Saïd Business School.
+David holds the Regulatory Affairs Certificate (RAC, US), Chartered Alternative Investment Analyst (CAIA) Level 1, and postgraduate qualifications in intellectual property (PGCertIP).